steverusso/bigtech.fail/website/content/events/google-restricts-advertising-for-zerohedge-the-federalist/index.md

 > can act as a publisher and direct the publishers [ZeroHedge / The Federalist]
 > to censor those things that they themselves [Google] are not going to become
 > responsible for.

+About six months later, ZeroHedge [introducded ZeroHedge Premium](https://archive.is/zLp4n), a paid version of their site that offers no ads and freer comment sections among many other features.